uasoft-indonesia/badaso-documentation-gen-1/docs/customization/custom-language.md

 - To override current language, add it the the `custom_modules` directory.

 ```
-📦Your Project
+📦 Your Project
- ┣ 📂resources
+ ┣ 📂 resources
- ┃ ┣ 📂js
+ ┃ ┣ 📂 js
- ┃ ┃ ┣ 📂badaso
+ ┃ ┃ ┣ 📂 badaso
- ┃ ┃ ┃ ┣ 📂lang
+ ┃ ┃ ┃ ┣ 📂 lang
- ┃ ┃ ┃ ┃ ┣ 📂custom_modules /** you can add a language here or you can override
+ ┃ ┃ ┃ ┃ ┣ 📂 custom_modules /** you can add a language here or you can override
  ┃ ┃ ┃ ┃ ┃ ┃                    current translation here too **/
- ┃ ┃ ┃ ┃ ┃ ┣ 📜en.js /** here I override the en locale **/
+ ┃ ┃ ┃ ┃ ┃ ┣ 📜 en.js /** here I override the en locale **/
- ┃ ┃ ┃ ┃ ┃ ┗ 📜example-lang.js
+ ┃ ┃ ┃ ┃ ┃ ┗ 📜 example-lang.js
- ┃ ┃ ┃ ┃ ┣ 📂modules /** you can add a language here too but not for override **/
+ ┃ ┃ ┃ ┃ ┣ 📂 modules /** you can add a language here too but not for override **/
- ┃ ┃ ┃ ┃ ┃ ┗ 📜example-lang.js
+ ┃ ┃ ┃ ┃ ┃ ┗ 📜 example-lang.js
 ```

 :::important